one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Optimize/Optimize-Lab15-ManagingWVDwithIntune.md

 4. Under MAM User scope click on **SOme**.
 5. Find **Windows Virtual Desktops** and click **Select**.
 6. Use the default values for the remaining configuration values and choose **Save**.

+## Exercise 5 - Enroll your Windows 10 device

+1. From your desktop, open the Remote Desktop client and select **PersonalPool**.
+2. When prompted enter the credentials for Bob Jones.

 ### Return to [Optimize Phase Labs](optimize.md)